 Then, clean your pool and pump strainer of dirt and debris using your pool rake and skimmer.
 Vacuum your pool and run the pump and filter.

 To stop any nasties, balance your pool water.
 We recommend pH levels sit at 7.2 – 7.8 (7.0 – 7.2 in fiberglass pools) and total alkalinity sits at 100 – 150 ppm.
-Test your water with Biolab Professional Pool Testing Kit or take a sample to your local BioGuard Approved Retailer.
+Test your water with BioLab 6 in 1 Test Kit or take a sample to your local BioGuard Approved Retailer.

 Finally, shock your pool to fight off any contaminants that the rain may have brought into your pool.
-Use BioGuard Burn Out Extreme to get your pool water sparkly clean.
+Use BioGuard Lite, or for those with a salt pool, BioGuard Salt Pool Sparkle, to get your pool water sparkly clean.